notsoprocoder/mupa/readme.rst

     pmp = pmp(num_parts = 8, num_cores = 2)
     df = pmp.parallel_apply(df, foo)

-If you are strugging with performance on large data frames: I would recommend reviewing the pathos packages directly.
+If you are strugging with performance on large data frames: I would recommend reviewing the pathos packagedirectly.
 Similarly implementing a loop function using C-Python.

 At some point, I will consider implementing a C-python function.

 ## TO DO:

 ### complete unit-tests

 ### Testing can be done via PyTest - run in terminal: pytest filename.py

 ### Build Multi Processing facilitator closure func

 ### Assess performance improvements

 ### Build Multi Threading

 ### Build Fast Loops

 ### Collect data on performance - measure each functions performance on dataframes of increasing sizes.